Calibrating the MATILDA framework#

 update_yaml(dir_output + 'settings.yml', dates)

-remaining_settings = {"freq": "M", # aggregation level of model outputs (D, M, Y)
+remaining_settings = {"freq": "M", # aggregation frequency of model outputs (D, M, Y)

 "warn": False, # show warnings of subpackages?